AvanaPY/DV2607-Deepspeech-Adversarial/README.md

 This runs on `Python 3.7.12` as the code acquired from [deepspeech.pytorch](`https://github.com/SeanNaren/deepspeech.pytorch`) has some dependencies that only work before `Python 3.8`.

+# Installation

+In order to install all dependencies, make sure that you are running the correct version of python, that being `3.7.12`.

+Then install all of the dependencies for Sean Naren's DeepSpeech implementation by running

+`pip install -r deepspeech.pytorch/requirements.txt`

+then run

+`pip install -r requirements.txt`

+in order to download all of the dependencies required.
+It is very important that you run these two in this order to avoid any potential conflicts.

 # Documentation

 ## File attack.py